risc0/risc0-rust-examples/waldo/README.md

 But these days, why not implement a real zero-knowledge proof to show you know where Waldo is?

-This example implements a RISC0 zero-knowledge proof which allows a prover to convince a verifier they know where Waldo is in a public Where's Waldo puzzle, without revealing Waldo's coordinates.
+This example implements a RISC0 zero-knowledge program which allows a prover to convince a verifier they know Waldo's location in a public Where's Waldo puzzle, without revealing Waldo's coordinates.

 ## Approach

 The approach for this example is similar to the analogy.
-It take the full image and "cuts out" just Waldo.
+It takes the full image and "cuts out" just Waldo.
 This cutting out operation takes place in the zkvm guest such that a commitment to the source image and the cut out image of Waldo can be revealed, without giving the verifier the coordinates.
-Key to this is ensuring that the cutout came from the expected source image.
+Key to this proof is ensuring that the cutout came from the expected source image, and not some unrelated picture that includes Waldo.

 ### Merkleization

-In the simplest approach, the guest program would simply hash the whole Where's Waldo image in memory, then perform the crop and mask operations to cut out Waldo on the image that was just hashed, committing to the image hash and the output.
-Unfortunately, hashing the whole image, which we expect to be rather large, if cost prohibitive in the guest.
+In the simplest approach, the guest program would simply hash the whole Where's Waldo image in memory, then perform the crop and mask operations to cut out Waldo on that image.
+It would commit the image hash and the cut out image to the journal.
+Unfortunately, hashing the whole image, which we expect to be rather large, is cost prohibitive in the guest.

 Because we only need access to a relatively small portion of the image to produce the cutout, a viable approach is to split the image into a vector of small image chunks and use a Merkle tree to commit to this vector.
-The zkvm guest can then ask the host for image chunks, and along with the chunk the host can provide a Merkle path that proves the chunk is part of the committed image.
+The zkVM guest can then ask the host for image chunks, and along with the chunk the host can provide a Merkle path that proves the chunk is part of the committed image.

 In the `waldo_core::merkle` module is implemented a wrapper on the `merkle_light` crate with support